timmaxw/HitecDServo/README.md

 For full documentation, see [HitecDServo.h](src/HitecDServo.h).

 ## Using as a programmer
-The [examples/Programmer/Programmer.ino](examples/Programmer/Programmer.ino) sketch turns your Arduino into an interactive servo programmer.
+The [Programmer](examples/Programmer/Programmer.ino) example sketch turns your Arduino into an interactive servo programmer.
 Upload it to the Arduino, then use the Arduino Serial Monitor at 152000 baud to interactively read/write the settings of your Hitec D-series servo that's attached to the Arduino.

 ## Supported Hitec D-series servo models
 Right now, the library has only been tested with a Hitec D485HW servo.
 Other models might work, but it's not guaranteed.

 Want to help improve support for other Hitec D-series servo models?
-If you run the [examples/Programmer/Programmer.ino](examples/Programmer/Programmer.ino) sketch with an unsupported servo model, it will print some diagnostic information on the Arduino Serial Monitor.
+If you run the [Programmer](examples/Programmer/Programmer.ino) example sketch with an unsupported servo model, it will print some diagnostic information on the Arduino Serial Monitor.
 Please [open a GitHub issue](https://github.com/timmaxw/HitecDServo/issues/new) with the diagnostic information.

 ## Supported Arduino models
 The library has been tested with an Arduino Uno.

 Non-AVR architectures are not supported.
-(The library synchronously bit-bangs a serial protocol, and this depends on exact instruction cycle counts.)
+(The library synchronously bit-bangs the serial protocol, and this depends on exact instruction cycle counts.)